Vetting & Stumping Stealth Write-in Candidates!

--- help collect procedural tricks of the judicial trade in a place where the self represented can research before they get screwed.
+-- help collect procedural due process laws, case-law and papers in a place where the self represented can research before it is too late in their case.

--- help observe at key junctures to make self represented more manageable.
+-- help observe at key junctures to make self represented not be ignored.

 -- let the courts know you a have a functional brainstem.